mdref/mdref-http/http/Env/negotiate.md

 Generic negotiator.
 For specific client negotiation see http\Env::negotiateContentType() and related methods.

 > ***NOTE:***
-> The first elemement of $supported serves as a default if no operand matches.
+> The first element of $supported serves as a default if no operand matches.

 ## Params: